Case study

 3. The Outcome

-With Simba, Unite to Light gained new visibility into the lived experiences of its end users.
-Feedback from midwives highlighted how the lamps increased safety, improved working conditions, and made critical care possible at night.
-At the same time, the lightweight surveys respected the realities of overburdened health workers, proving that WhatsApp-based tools can help even the hardest-to-reach communities share their voices.
+With Simba, Unite to Light is gaining new visibility into the lived experiences of its end users and the broader impact of its years of effort.
+Feedback from midwives is highlighting how the lamps increase safety, improved working conditions, and is making critical care possible at night and in extremely challenging environments.

 Unite to Light uses Simba’s WhatsApp surveys to gather feedback from midwives in Bangladesh, showing how solar lamps improve safety and care in off-grid communities.